That time I got drunk at the office Christmas party

 Dec 23, 2019 - updated Dec 12, 2022

 Perhaps it was because my parents banned face painting as a child that I headed towards the make-up artist—a mistake I was to regret.

-Even though I worked in the media, even though I had covered plenty of court cases about drunk employees who wake up regretting their life choices after the office party, my feet had decided to head over to the face-painter at our annual Christmas party.
+Even though I worked in the media, even though I had covered plenty of court cases about drunk employees who woke up regretting their life choices after the office party, my feet had decided to head over to the face painter at our annual Christmas party.
 What could possibly go wrong?

-I realised the mood was pretty much set when I bumped into one of my editors from another section.
+I realized the mood was pretty much set when I bumped into one of my editors from another section.

 “Hey, how’s it going?
 What would you like to drink?”